 The Great Salem Fire, June 25, 1914 - Salem, Massachusetts burned on June 25, 1914.
 It began with a series of explosions at the Korn leather factory on Boston street, and burned 253 acres, cut a swath a half-mile wide and a mile-and-a-half long through the city.
 Almost half of the population of 48,000 people lost their homes.
 Read more at the New England Historical Society site and … Continue reading The Great Salem Fire, June 25, 1914

 Ipswich and the Salem witchcraft trials - During the Salem witch trials the Ipswich jail was filled with the accused.
-Among them was Mary Easty, Joan Braybrook and her stepdaughter Mehitable.
 Elizabeth Howe of Linebrook Road was tried and hung.
-All the ministers put themselves on record as out of sympathy with the delusion,
+The ministers of the town opposed the trials as a delusion.

 The Spectre Ship of Salem - Cotton Mather related the tale of a doomed ship called “Noah’s Dove” which left Salem during the late 17th century for England.
 Among the passengers were “a young man and a passing beautiful girl pale and sorrowful, whom no one knew and who held communion with no one.”
 Many people in Salem supposed them to be demons … Continue reading The Spectre Ship of Salem